umasubra/ExcelJsDocumentation/resources/tablecolumncollection.md

 Parameter       | Type   | Description
 --------------- | ------ | ------------
 `values` | any[][] | Required.
-2-D array of unformatted values of the table column.
+A 2-D array of unformatted values of the table column.
 `index` |  Number | Optional.
 Specifies the relative position of the new column.
 The previous column at this position is shifted outward to the right.
 If not specified, the addition happens at the end.
 Note: The index value should be equal to or less than the last column's index value.
-In other words, this API cannot be used to append a column at the end of the table. **Zero Indexed**.
+In other words, this API cannot be used to append a column at the end of the table.
+Zero-indexed.

 #### Returns
 [Range](range.md) object.